-The Chief Constable has continued to make significant progress in developing a new Blueprint for Change and Policing Plan that support the five priorities within the Safer, Fairer, and United Communities Strategy.
+The Chief Constable has continued to make significant progress in developing and implementing a new Blueprint for Change and Policing Plan that support the five priorities within the Safer, Fairer, and United Communities Strategy.
 A revised performance framework has been introduced to enable the Staffordshire Commissioner to hold the Chief Constable and force to account in delivering the Policing Plan and meeting the strategy's priorities.

 The force has responded well to the twin challenges of adapting to meet new pressures and doing more with less.
 From the outset, the Commissioner has been clear that local policing is the bedrock of The service; it needs to be protected, highly visible and focused on prevention.
-Despite financial pressures, he has encouraged the force to make some difficult decisions to do things differently in order to maintain neighbourhood policing numbers, and recently invested to further expand neighbourhood teams by more than 140 officers.